cloudmesh-community/book/chapters/devops/iac-terraform.md

 Let's walk through the basic script to help understand the overall working of Terraform.

 The 2 main sections of the script are "Provider" and "Resource".
-"Providers" could be cloud providers (including all the major ones - AWS, Google Cloud, Azure, Alibaba, DigitalOcean, Oracle), API end points (for example GitHub, GitLab, DNS), Databases (MySQL, PostgreSQL), infrastructure components like Docker, Kubernetes, VMWare) "Resources" section has the resources that the "Providers" manage.
+"Providers" could be cloud providers -- including all the major ones - AWS, Google Cloud, Azure, Alibaba, DigitalOcean, Oracle, API end points -- for example GitHub, GitLab, DNS, Databases -- MySQL, PostgreSQL, infrastructure components like Docker, Kubernetes, VMWare.

+"Resources" section has the resources that the "Providers" manage.

-When you run ````terraform init````, the relevant modules specified in the "Providers" and "Resources" are downloaded, and your project workspace (folder or directory) is initialized.
+When you run ````terraform init````, the relevant modules specified in the "Providers" and "Resources" are downloaded, and your project workspace  -- folder or directory -- is initialized.
 All the dependent resource information is also downloaded.

 The ````terraform plan```` command plans out all the infrastructure